Gaussianization and eigenvalue statistics for random quantum channels (III): Unitary and Gaussian graphical calculi

-A removal of the diagram $\D$ is a pairing between \emph{Gaussian blocks} $G$ and their conjugates $\ol G$.
-The set of removals is denoted by $\Rem_G(\D)$ and it may be empty: if the number of $G$ blocks is different from the number of $\ol G$ blocks, then $\Rem_G(\D) = \emptyset$ (this is consistent with the first case of the Wick formula \eqref{eq:Wick}).
-Otherwise, a removal $r$ can identified with a permutation $\alpha \in \S_p$, where $p$ is the number of $G$ and $\ol G$ blocks.
-Let us stress here the main difference between the notion of a removal in the Gaussian and the Haar unitary case.
-In the Haar unitary (or the Weingarten) case, a removal was associated with a \emph{pair of permutations}: one had to pair white decorations of $U$ and $\ol U$ boxes and, independently, black decorations of conjugate blocks.
-On the other hand, in the Gaussian/Wick case, one pairs {conjugate blocks}: white and black decorations are paired in an identical manner, hence only one permutation is needed to encode the removal.
+A removal of the diagram $\D$ is a pairing between \textit{Gaussian boxes} $G$ and their conjugates $\ol G$.
+The set of removals is denoted by $\Rem_G(\D),$ and it may be empty: if the number of $G$ boxes is different from the number of $\ol G$ boxes, then $\Rem_G(\D) = \varnothing$ [this is consistent with the first case of the Wick formula~\eqref{eq:Wick}].
+Otherwise, a~removal $r$ can identified with a permutation $\alpha\in\S_p$, where $p$ is the number of $G$ and $\ol G$ boxes.
+Let us stress here the main difference between the notion of a removal in the Gaussian and the Haar unitary cases.
+In the Haar unitary (or the Weingarten) case, a~removal was associated with a \textit{pair of permutations}: one had to pair white decorations of $U$ and $\ol U$ boxes and, independently, black decorations of conjugate boxes.
+On the other hand, in the Gaussian/Wick case, one pairs {conjugate boxes}: white and black decorations are paired in an identical manner, hence only one permutation is needed to encode the removal.

-To each removal $r$ associated to a permutation $\alpha \in \S_p$ corresponds a removed diagram $\D_r$ constructed as follows.
-One starts by erasing the boxes $G$ and $\ol G$, but keeps the decorations attached to these boxes.
-Then, the decorations (white \emph{and} black) of the $i$-th $G$ block are paired with the decorations of the $\alpha(i)$-th $\ol G$ block in a coherent manner, see Figure \ref{fig:expectation_Gaussian}.
+To each removal $r$ associated with a permutation $\alpha\in\S_p$ there corresponds a removed diagram $\D_r,$ constructed as follows.
+We starts by erasing the boxes $G$ and $\ol G$, but keep the decorations attached to these boxes.
+Then, the decorations (white \textit{and} black) of the $i$th $G$ box are paired with the decorations of the $\alpha(i)$th $\ol G$ box in a coherent manner; see Figure \ref {fig:expectation_Gaussian}.

-The graphical reformulation of the Wick Lemma \ref{lem:wick-lemma} becomes the following theorem, which we state without proof.
+The graphical reformulation of the Wick Lemma~\ref{lem:wick-lemma} becomes the following theorem, which we state without proof.